MHJahanbakhsh/notes/REACT.md

 ## useEffect vs useLayoutEffect:
 their logic and usage is pretty much the same,with minor diffrence: rule of thumb is useLayoutEffect runs before useEffect,and is much more similar to "componentDidMount" and "componentDidUpdate". for example if you wanna do some styling on a DOM before it actually loads,its better to use "useLayoutEffect".

+## Error Boundaries:
+A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
+Use `static getDerivedStateFromError()` to render a fallback UI after an error has been thrown.
+Use `componentDidCatch()` to log error information.